-- 1. Finalize the family handbook with information on the correctional system including visiting hours, rules and regulations, dress codes, mail and property procedures, and available resources in the community to further assist families. - 2.
+- 4. Post Family Guidebook online and seek out resources for a 1,000 copy printing for distribution to visitation rooms and hospitality centers. - 2.
 Promote continued tele-visits especially at remotely located prison facilities. - 3.
 Continue family visitation through designated family units. - 4.
 Continue and expand use of the hospitality centers in both publicly and privately operated facilities.
 Improve operations of these facilities. - 5.
-Partner with Family Justice to pilot the Bodega Model and improve NMCD's family approach.
+Implement recommendations provided through the Reentry is Relational Project. - 6.
+Improve agreement with the Child Support Enforcement Division to include records matching and a broader section of the inmate population. - 7.
+Continue administration of Family Justice Assessments through the Americorps program.